SamuelJForrest/forrest-records/README.md

 ### Media

 ### General Thanks
+- I would like to thank my parter, Laura Gilbert, for helping me test the site from a user's perspective.
 - I would like to thank my mentor [Simen](https://github.com/Eventyret) for all of his feedback and support with this project.